dreyescat/rating-element/README.md

 A rating web component using [polymer](http://www.polymer-project.org/) a la python [range](https://docs.python.org/3/library/stdtypes.html#ranges).

-Rating symbols can use any of the awesome icons provided by `Font Awesome by Dave Gandy - http://fontawesome.io`.
-Check [fontawesome](http://fortawesome.github.io/Font-Awesome/icons/) for a list of available icons.
+Rating element can use symbols provided by an external source, like:

+* `Font Awesome by Dave Gandy - http://fontawesome.io`.
+Check [fontawesome](http://fortawesome.github.io/Font-Awesome/icons/) for a list of available symbols.

+* `Typicons by Stephen Hutchings - http://typicons.com/`.
+Check [typicons](http://typicons.com/) for a list of available symbols.

+* If you are already using [Bootstrap](http://getbootstrap.com/), then you have a set of [glyphicons](http://getbootstrap.com/components/) at your disposal.

+* Or you can even generate and customize your own set of symbols with [fontello](http://fontello.com/).

 ## Demo